Skip to main content

 Authentication and access control

-• Customer app — Users sign in (e.g. phone-based).
-The backend verifies the session (e.g. token) before performing actions (e.g. creating an order or payment).
-Only the authenticated user can place orders in their name.
+• Customer app — Users sign in via phone-based authentication.
+The backend verifies the session before performing any action (ordering, checkout, accessing loyalty or gift card data).
+Only the authenticated user can place orders or access their account.

 • Dashboard and panel — Access is controlled by identity and role.
-Users are associated with a company (and optionally locations).
-Permissions are enforced so that only authorized users can change branding, Square connection, or view orders and analytics.
+Staff and owners are associated with a company.
+Role-based permissions are enforced so that only authorized users can change branding, Square connection, or view orders and analytics.

 • Square connection — Only authorized dashboard users can connect or disconnect Square.
 Stored tokens are not exposed in the UI or to the customer app.